BOARD OF DIRECTORS

 International Advocacy Chair

 Nathan graduated summa cum laude with honors from UCLA in June, where he received a B.S in Biology and B.A in Political Science.
 He is a Junior-elect to Phi Beta Kappa and a Fulbright Scholar.
 Nathan is founder and CEO of Stuttering Scholarship Alliance, a non-profit organization that tackles a critical issue in the field of speech therapy regarding its lack of access to low income communities.
 He also serves on leadership teams for several international speech disability awareness organizations.
 Nathan has conducted both cell biology and public policy research at UCLA David Geffen School of Medicine and the Luskin School of Public Affairs, where he published his work in top journals.
 As the senior policy intern for the City of Los Angeles Department on Disability, Nathan developed transformative public policy initiatives that created jobs for the thousands of unemployed or homeless persons with disabilities in Los Angeles.
 Nathan aspires to a career as a physician-researcher-policymaker focusing on improving the quality of care and reducing the disparities for disabled persons in healthcare systems.
-He will attend medical school next year to pursue a medical degree combined with a Master's in Business Administration from Stanford's Graduate School of Business.
+He currently attends Harvard University pursuing a medical degree in addition to a Master's in Business Administration from Stanford's Graduate School of Business.

 CYNTHIA DACILLO SENAGA

 Awareness & Social Media Chair

 Cynthia is a speech therapist from Peru.
 She became passionate about stuttering in 2015 when she finished a stuttering specialization.
 She has a master's degree in Neuroscience and Education and she is currently studying in the UK for a MSc in Psychology at Leeds Trinity University.
 She is the co-director of the Specialized Center for Stuttering and cohosts the podcast of the center.
 Cynthia works with young, teenagers and adults who stutter and their families.
 She has a YouTube channel where she invited people from different countries to talk about stuttering.
 Cynthia enjoys reading, listening, meeting and learning from stories of people who stutter!